Medications for Addiction Treatment

 These medications may be safely taken for weeks, months, or years.1 Evidence shows that people who receive longer-term treatment with medication for OUD have better treatment outcomes.
 They are also less likely to die from overdose if they return to opioid use while on medication.6

-Other benefits for using MAT to treat OUD include:1,4
+Other benefits for using medications to treat OUD include:1,4

 • Reducing risk of relapse during during opioid withdrawal and helping patients stay in treatment.